GraniteLabsAI/granitelabs-site/docs/blue-iris/remote-access.md

 Access Blue Iris using:

-- Web browser via secure URL
+- Secure browser URL (Cloudflare-protected)
-- Blue Iris mobile app (if configured properly)
+- Blue Iris mobile app (when properly configured)

 ---

 ## 🔹 Common Mistakes

 - Leaving port 81 open to the internet
-- Weak passwords
+- Using weak or reused passwords
-- No HTTPS encryption
+- Running without HTTPS
-- No access control
+- No access control or authentication layer

 ---